 Property has a wide definition, it is not limited to just real estate.

-It is not uncommon (before or after separation) for a spouse to take property (i.e. take money out of a bank account, draw down special repayments of a mortgage, run a credit card to its limit, try and sell a house (in their name) or a car, take valuable collections or take pieces of art work, etc. Sometimes these events happen with the best intentions, but quite often not!
+It is not uncommon (before or after separation) for a spouse to take property.
+For example, take money out of a bank account, draw down special repayments of a mortgage, run a credit card to its limit, try and sell a house (in their name) or a car, take valuable collections or take pieces of art work, etc. Sometimes, these events happen with the best intentions but quite often – not!

 How to preserve property is a topic for another day.
 This article focuses on how a property settlement is determined when one spouse has independently taken property and the property is gone.

-Over the last couple of decades case law has developed that now enables Courts to include notional property (by way of an “add-back”) in the property pool as an asset that one party has already had the benefit of.
+Over the last couple of decades, case law has developed that now enables courts to include notional property that one party has already had the benefit of.

-To date, the Court has identified 3 categories of cases where it is appropriate to notionally add-back into the parties’ property pool assets that no longer exist.
+The court has identified 3 categories of cases where it will notionally add-back the property.

 Recently, the Full Court determined that, in exercising its discretion to add-back notional property, it should have regard to the source of the funds spent on legal fees, in that: